 An open question is then how zero-energy building automation systems measure the solar gain they receive as a result of solar irradiance.

 |D - non energy efficient||1.10-1.51 (thermal)

 Traditionally, irradiance is measured using pyranometers.
-Photovoltaic rooftop systems are often already equipped with pyranometers to characterize their yield.
+Photovoltaic rooftop systems are often already equipped with pyranometers to quantify their yield.

 Zero energy buildings fitted with PV arrays for power generation can also use these data points to optimize their HVAC (Heating Ventilation and Cooling) system.

-A pyranometer precisely measures incident global horizontal irradiation when mounted parallel to the horizon.
+A pyranometer accurately measures incident global horizontal irradiation when mounted horizontally and facing up.
 Typically a pyranometer is communicated with digitally over Modbus/RTU (RS-485).

 A typical digital pyranometer outputs the measured irradiance corrected for temperature dependence.
 The expected uncertainty in daily sums of irradiance as stated by the WMO is 2 % for the best performing class.

 When connected to a building automation and control system (BACS), the pyranometer’s output can be used as a valuable input to control other connected systems.